Eyepiece

 A collection of different types of eyepieces.

 An eyepiece, or ocular lens, is a type of lens that is attached to a variety of optical devices such as telescopes and microscopes.
 It is named because it is usually the lens that is closest to the eye when someone looks through an optical device to observe an object or sample.
 The objective lens or mirror collects light from an object or sample and brings it to focus creating an image of the object.
-The eyepiece is placed near the focal point of the objective to magnify this image to the eyes.
-(The eyepiece and the eye together make an image of the image created by the objective, on the retina of the eye.)
+The eyepiece is a magnifier, and is placed near the focus of the objective to angularly magnify this image, so an enlarged image is seen by the eyes through the optical system including eyepiece.
+(Note: The eyepiece and the eye together make an image of the image created by the objective, on the retina of the eye.)
 The amount of magnification depends on the focal length of the eyepiece.

 An eyepiece consists of several "lens elements" in a housing, with a "barrel" on one end.
-The barrel is shaped to fit in a special opening of the instrument to which it is attached.
+(Note: For a two lens-eyepiece, the first lens close to an object lens is called field lens and the second lens close to an observer's eye is called eye lens.
+(Reference: 5.7.4 Eyepieces, Eugene Hecht, Optics, 5th, Pearson, 2017)) The barrel is shaped to fit in a special opening of the instrument to which it is attached.
 The image can be focused by moving the eyepiece nearer and further from the objective.
 Most instruments have a focusing mechanism to allow movement of the shaft in which the eyepiece is mounted, without needing to manipulate the eyepiece directly.

 The eyepieces of binoculars are usually permanently mounted in the binoculars, causing them to have a pre-determined magnification and field of view.
 With telescopes and microscopes, however, eyepieces are usually interchangeable.
 By switching the eyepiece, the user can adjust what is viewed.
 For instance, eyepieces will often be interchanged to increase or decrease the magnification of a telescope.
 Eyepieces also offer varying fields of view, and differing degrees of eye relief for the person who looks through them.